Regul777/trade-stuff-public/README.md

 #### Why trust ourselves our money?
 The machines will end up ruling anyway!
 ![](https://media1.giphy.com/media/50OuNGJcwIVXcuJURc/giphy.gif?cid=ecf05e47zl6yrmjhxbsj5kvl9208r3o0tpk5hdozk7aqe4e8&rid=giphy.gif)

 ### You have to have docker.
-So if you don't have docker, do get your docker and then come back here.
+So if you don't have docker, go get your docker and then come back here.

 ## Build
 #### Go ahead and bake the cake.
 This step can be ignored if you're using images in the docker-compose.yml file.